Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 #### Foreign Keys and Integrity

 - `TransactionLog.ProductID` must match a `ProductID` in the `Products` sheet whenever it is populated.
 - `TransactionLog.SalesmanID` points at `Salesmen.SalesmanID` for user-driven activity.
-Inactive entries are rejected so ledger rows cannot reference retired users inadvertently.
+The business layer requires every mutating command (sale, restock, write-off, credit payment, open stock) to supply a salesman identifier and rejects inactive entries so ledger rows cannot reference retired users inadvertently.
 - `TransactionLog.LinkedTransactionID` links reversal flows. `CREDIT_PAYMENT` rows link back to the originating credit sale, and `VOID` rows reference the transaction they negate.

 #### Column Types and Formatting